 Follow our Six Degrees of Pittsburgh movies, showcasing the direct link with Hollywood actors and our great city of Pittsburgh.

 Our journey starts with an iconic Batman movie, The Dark Knight Rises.
 Some of the film’s most memorable scenes were filmed in Pittsburgh.
 For example, Carnegie Mellon University's Mellon Institute stands in as Gotham City Hall, where Bane makes his speech about Commissioner Gordon.
-And the famous stadium explosion takes place at Heinz Field, home of the Pittsburgh Steelers.
-You can visit Heinz Field for stadium tours and snap your own selfie from the field.
+And the famous stadium explosion takes place at Acrisure Stadium (formerly Heinz Field), home of the Pittsburgh Steelers.
+You can visit Acrisure Stadium for stadium tours and snap your own selfie from the field.

 You’ll also see Anne Hathaway as Catwoman cruising through downtown Pittsburgh streets on the Batpod.